restatedev/documentation/docs/deployment-operations/deployment.md

 Restate services are deployed within *Service endpoints*.
 The Restate runtime interacts with service endpoints by sending requests to them using a custom protocol on top of HTTP.

-Depending on the SDK support, a service endpoint can be deployed as a Lambda function, a Kubernetes pod, a Knative Service, or any other deployment environment where the service endpoint can be reached at a specific URL.
+A service endpoint can be deployed as a Lambda function, a Kubernetes pod, a Knative Service, or any other deployment environment where the service endpoint can be reached at a specific URL.

 The URL (including path prefix) MUST be **unique**, meaning that no two service endpoints with the same URL can exist at the same time in a Restate instance.